awsdocs/aws-cloud9-user-guide/doc_source/tutorial-lambda.md

 ## Prerequisites<a name="tutorial-lambda-prereqs"></a>

-To successfully complete this tutorial, you must first complete the steps in [Setting Up AWS Cloud9](setting-up.md)\.
+To successfully complete this tutorial, you must first complete the steps in [Setting up AWS Cloud9](setting-up.md)\.

 ## Steps<a name="tutorial-lambda-steps"></a>
 + [Step 1: Create and Open the Environment](tutorial-lambda-create-environment.md)